Entry-Level Firefighter Hiring Process Steps

 STEP 5: Application Packet Review

-Human Resources reviews each application.
-Applicants who progress past this stage may be invited to a written psychological assessment
+Candidate Application Packets are team-reviewed.
+Applicants who progress past this stage may be invited to a complete a Screening Assessment.

 STEP 7: Panel Interview